 By using the skills you have learned in higher education you can help to uplift, support and develop your local community and create meaningful change.
-Read more to find out how.
+Read more to find out what community development is and how you can get involved.

 You may think that your higher education degree has only honed you for a career in financial management, accounting, journalism or chemistry.
-However, many skills you learn from higher education are skills you learn intrinsically and are not only useful to your own career but also in your community.
+However, many skills you learn from higher education are skills you learn intrinsically and are not only useful to your own career but also in your community, for community development.
 These skills are vital to the development of your community and to creating lasting social change.

 What are these skills and how can you sharpen these skills to help develop and uplift communities?